 The formulation and implementation of a Disaster Management Plan forms part of the Municipality's IDP process.
-The purpose of this Disaster Management Plan [Disaster Management Act 57 Sect 53 (2)] is to ensure that there is Disaster Management at all times enhancing the Municipality's ability to prevent and to deal with disasters and to avoid development that is considered high risk in terms of the potential for disasters.
+The purpose of this Disaster Management Plan [Disaster Management Act 57 Sect 53 (2)] is to ensure that there is Disaster Management capacity at all times.
+Thus the Municipality is able to enhance its ability to prevent risks; to deal with disasters and to avoid development of situations that are considered high risk in terms of the potential for disasters.